Peter Eckersley (computer scientist): Career and activism

 In 2012, Eckersley co-founded Let's Encrypt alongside developers from the Mozilla Corporation and the University of Michigan.
 Let's Encrypt is a publicly accessible certificate authority that provides for free short-lived SSL certificates that browsers and other software would consider trustable, mediated through the automated ACME protocol.
 A year after its launch, Let's Encrypt announced they had signed one million certificates.
 As of September 2022, Let's Encrypt had validated certificates for over 290 million domains.
 Many other web-scale services for securing sites have built on the certificate infrastructure provided by Let's Encrypt, including Certbot, Caddy, and Traefik.

 Eckersley was outspoken against the centralisation of cloud hosting providers, particularly that of AWS, fearing that cloud providers could be compelled to look into users' data.

 In 2018, he began focusing on artificial intelligence, with research and policy work focused on applications including predictive policing, autonomous vehicles, cybersecurity and military uses of artificial intelligence.
 He left EFF to become director of research at the Partnership on AI, a position he held until 2020.
 In 2021 he co-founded a non-profit pursuing similar goals, the AI Objectives Institute, which was conceived as an institute focused on identifying and aligning the objectives of AI with those of society, and interrogating the values and politics around artificial intelligence.
 He was also a visiting senior fellow at OpenAI.

 During the COVID-19 pandemic, Eckersley advised several groups working on contact tracing and exposure notification on how to preserve user privacy.

 Research and writing

 Eckersley published a broad range of technical papers on security, AI, and related policy.
 Two of his popular papers, How Unique Is Your Browser? and On Locational Privacy, highlighted how vulnerable the internet was to browser fingerprinting and location tracking over time as ways of piercing privacy and anonymity.

 Death

 Shortly before his death, Eckersley was diagnosed with colon cancer.
 He sent a message to friends: "If possible, please plasticize or vitrify my brain and leave it on a shelf somewhere with a plaque or durable sticky note that says, 'scan me.'"

 Eckersley died on 2 September 2022 in San Francisco of complications from cancer treatment.
-His brain was preserved by a cryonics organization soon after.
+His brain was preserved by the cryonics organization Alcor Life Extension Foundation soon after.
+He was remembered by the Wall Street Journal as an "Australian computer scientist," who "worked at a San Francisco nonprofit on projects designed to protect privacy."